automuteus/automuteus/README.md

 2. Clone the repository using `git clone https://github.com/denverquane/amongusdiscord`.
 3. Navigate to the directory with `cd amongusdiscord`, and then build the executable using `go build -o amongusdiscord.exe main.go`.
 4. Proceed to steps 2-3 of the `Easiest` install section above.

+## Docker
+You can also run the discord portion using docker if you prefer, it simply needs the port `8123` exposed, and you should provide your `DISCORD_BOT_TOKEN` as an env variable.

 # Sample Usage
 To start the bot in the current channel, type the following `.au` commands in Discord: